Protecting your kitchen knives from damage caused by rough handling and poor storage is the first step in caring for them.

 How To Use A Knife Sharpener

 If working with a stone is outside your comfort zone, a quality electric sharpener of your own will give you a good edge in a short time.
-Each electric sharpener comes with two slots.
+Each electric sharpener should have at least two slots.

 One slot creates the burr of metal, grinding away the dull edge.
 Multiple passes will sharpen each edge on the sharpening side.